dharmeshkakadia/jezifm.github.io/_posts/2016-05-21-extracting-facebook-data.markdown

 }
 {% endhighlight %}

-Possible solution is:
+Looks like the api is limiting our data received, based on the summary I should have 555 friends.
+I can think of 2 possible solution to fix this:

-* Set result limit
+1. Update the result limit
-* Use cursor to go to next page
+2. Use cursor to traverse result

 Lets try to use the cursor.
 According to the documentation.